 There is one semi-official account of the Ark being removed by the Prophet Jeremiah.
 It reads:

 This occurred shortly before Nebuchadnezzar's army conquered Jerusalem on March 15, 597 BC.
 Jeremiah removed the Ark of the Covenant, Tent of the Tabernacle, and Altar of Incense and put them in a cave on Mount Nebo, now in Jordan.
-Nebuchadnezzar had a very detailed account recorded when the Temple treasures were later removed to Babylon, and these three holy items were not among the loot.
+(Deuteronomy 34:1-5) Nebuchadnezzar had a very detailed account recorded when the Temple treasures were later removed to Babylon, and these three holy items were not among the loot.

 So here is a prophesy that the Ark will be revealed after the Jews are re-gathered as a nation.
-Didn't that happen 70 years ago?
+Didn't that happen a little over 70 years ago?
 So, at the appropriate moment, God may time an earthquake to open the mouth of that cave.
 The Jews will want that Ark to grace their Temple III.

-PS: This date in 597 BC and the hidden Alter of Incense are key to understanding Daniel's prophesy of the 1290 + 1335 days.
+PS: This date in 597 BC and the hidden Alter of Incense may be key to understanding Daniel's prophesy of the 1290 + 1335 days.
 (Daniel 12:11-12) The Altar of Incense, possibly the original, will be used at the dedication of Temple III at the end of 1335 days.
 See the exact solution of Daniel's last prophesy with an actual photo of the Abomination of Desolation.

 The Ark at Lake Tiberius or Thereabouts

-Muhammad had a word on the Ark and the Mahdi, our future world ruler who mission will be to bring Islam to the entire planet.
+Muhammad had a word on the Ark and the Mahdi, our future world ruler whose mission will be to bring Islam to the entire planet.
 This was echoed in later hadith.

 Perhaps the Mahdi will be able to contribute to the dedication of Temple III.
 Who are the pesky Two Witnesses out there making a fuss?

 The Ark Hidden in the Temple Mount